Social Media & Electronic Comms Policy

 • links to approved charities (as requested);

-• Parish Council agendas, minutes, policies & procedures, members information, financial information as permitted under the Freedom of Information Act 2000 (as amended);
+• Parish Council agendas, minutes, policies & procedures, Councillors information, financial information as permitted under the Freedom of Information Act 2000 (as amended);

-• planning applications that the Parish Council is a statutory consultee for.
+• planning applications that the Council is a statutory consultee for.

 Other items may be included at the Clerk’s discretion, and any items for publication on the website should be emailed to the Clerk to the Council at clerk@sterth-pc.gov.uk.